SEIR-7-06/csv-parse-starter/README.md

 - Create a "Show" route that will allow the user to view details for each record.
 - Create Update and Delete routes.
+- Create user registration and login routes.
+- Add authorization: user must login to access the site.